Sir Boateng Online

 • Male to Female Jumper wires

 First, we will use the PCF8574A 8-bit I/O Expander chip for the I2C bus to connect to the various LCD.
 As the individual chip configuration allow the connection of up to 8 LCDs, I decided to tinker with it in Proteus to see whether it really works.
-Here, my primary goal is interface 4 LCDs with two wires: SDA and SCL from an I2C bus.
-With direct Input / Outputs of a microcontroller, you need at least 48 lines to control all the displays.
+Here, my primary goal is to interface 4 LCDs with two wires: SDA and SCL from an I2C bus.
+With direct Inputs / Outputs of a microcontroller, you need at least 48 lines to control all the displays.

 Read Also: Arduino 4-Way Traffic system with Pedestrian button in Proteus